Nynko/StellarSecuredSmartWallet/README.md

 Here we add functionnalities on the Smart Wallet (SW) and by taking a different approach on these solutions:
 - We offer a recovery system based on smart contract adding a time based "inactivity" parameter - ensuring inability to recover until enough inactivity has passed.
 - We also add a simple multisignature scheme that is designed to be used by an external signers that acts as a "securer" of the account.
 It is an external entity that has censorship power but no control of the assets.
-The difference between a simple multisignatures is that here we allow the securer to handle the allowed address by himself (through an external contract for instance).
+The difference between a simple multisignatures is that here we allow the securer to handle the securer's allowed signers by himself (through an external contract).
 That way, a securer can have a few valid addresses.
 In case of one being compromise, he can update the storage to adapt the public keys he can use.
 (This is because, in our case, the private key will be on servers for automatic multisig.
 Despite the ability to have an enclave, there is still risks involve.
-It would be beneficial to have a low risk multisig that can update the address in case it is compromise and we want to avoid this having to be done for each wallet!)
+It would be beneficial to have a low risk multisig that can update the addresses in case one is compromise and we want to avoid to have to do this for each wallet!)

 While the second functions may not be used (optional) the combinaison of both only rely on a "time" based compromise for controlling the assets, and have no potential breach of security when it comes to assets ownerships during the controlled time period (whereas previous works may rely on external factors which could be compromised at any given time).

-This constitute a small compromise for users.
+This constitute a "small" compromise for users and mostly handled by the wallet/client itself.
 The external "securer" fonctionnality is done in a way that a "securer" can secure many accounts and potentially act quickly in case of attacks, ensuring funds safety.
 This is done in order to have potential insurance over assets against thiefs given a high security standards and the fact we have a double authentication system through multisigners.